Ahmed-Laaziz/Aviation-Simulator-with-real-time-sensor-data-processing-and-reporting/README.md

 </p>

 ## Overview
-The Real-time Aviation Simulator with Sensor Data Processing and Reporting is an immersive project developed by a team of engineers.
+The Real-time Aviation Simulator with Sensor Data Processing and Reporting is an immersive project.
 This project offers a realistic flying experience by incorporating advanced features and cutting-edge technologies.

 ## Features
 - **Real-time Cockpit/ATC Communication**: Interact with air traffic controllers in real-time, enhancing the authenticity of the simulation.